I love the school holidays. My son and I always find something historical to explore. Today, it was Lincoln Castle.

 The Lucy Tower contains within its walls a small cemetery, where executed prisoners, and those who died of disease, were buried.

-The postern gate is a little piece of history in itself; opened to William Marshal, by the castle’s castellan, Nicolaa de la Haye, whilst the castle was under siege from the army of Louis of France, who had been invited to take England by King John’s disaffected barons.
+The West Gate is a little piece of history in itself; opened to William Marshal’s troops during the Second Battle of Lincoln, by the castle’s castellan, Nicholaa de la Haye, whilst the castle was under siege from the army of Louis of France, who had been invited to take England by King John’s disaffected barons.
 The Dauphin was defeated shortly after, outside the Castle’s walls, and returned to France.

 Another memento from history, within the Inner Bailey, is the remnant of Lincoln’s Eleanor Cross.
 Eleanor of Castile was just 7 miles from Lincoln when she died in 1290 and Lincoln’s Eleanor Cross is the first marker of her funeral procession, which ended at Westminster Abbey.
 Eleanor’s viscera (her intestines) were buried in Lincoln Cathedral, while her embalmed body was transported to London, an elaborate cross being erected at each stopping place along the way.